Creating the human conditions for successful team integration

 Case Study

 This global financial institution initiated a restructuring programme to integrate two previously separate teams across geographies.
-While the strategic and operational rationale for change was clear, the human impact was underestimated – including job uncertainty, contractual changes, and seemingly non-optional relocations.
+While the strategic and operational rationale for change was clear, the human impact was underestimated – including job uncertainty, contractual changes, and forced relocations.

 Focus